Jordan, officially the Hashemite Kingdom of Jordan.

 German is an increasingly popular language; it has been introduced at a larger scale since the establishment of the German-Jordanian University in 2005.

 In Jordan, the climate is usually subtropical arid, with quite cold winters due to the altitude, and sunny summers, which are hot but partly tempered by the altitude as well.

-Summers, lasting from May to September, are hot and dry, with temperatures averaging around 32 °C (90 °F) and sometimes exceeding 40 °C (104 °F) between July and August.
+Summer, from May to September, is hot and dry, with temperatures averaging around 32 °C (90 °F) and sometimes exceeding 40 °C (104 °F) between July and August.

 The winter, lasting from November to March, is relatively cool, with temperatures averaging around 13 °C (55 °F).
 Winter also sees frequent showers and occasional snowfall in some western elevated areas.